Gyrohammer/commapogo/README.md

 ## March 19th, 2024

 PCB no worky!
 I believe I have some crosstalk/interference throughout the coupler.
 I'll be re-assessing and redesigning the PCB to hopefully counteract this and get a working connection.

+## March 21st, 2024

+This weekend I'll be using an oscilloscope to check signal integrity.
+Hopefully its simple as that, and adding a ground plane(s) will solve it.
+I had no idea what a ground-plane was until I asked for ideas/advice on the electrical engineering stack exchange.
+[Heres the thread where that was suggested!](https://electronics.stackexchange.com/questions/706633/usb-c-pogo-pin-coupler-troubleshooting).